netuoso/ledger-app-hive/README.md

     - `./run.sh build`

 ## Building and loading the App with Ledger-Vagrant
+This works only for  Ledger Nano S with 1.6.x Firmware installed.
 To use it, you will need [Vagrant](https://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org).
 For USB passthrough, VirtualBox Extension Pack should also be installed.